zhudotexe/kani/README.md

   guiding users through instructions or audiobooks allowing users to seamlessly navigate through spoken text.
 Beyond research, Alyssa chairs the Penn CIS Doctoral Association, founded the CIS PhD Mentorship Program, and was supported by the NSF Graduate Research Fellowship Program.

+We use kani actively in our research, and aim to keep it up-to-date with modern NLP practices.

 ## Citation